-It all started with pure passion – passion for creating a sustainable restaurant, passion for providing halal meats (not just by the means of slaughtering the animal but also how the animals are raised), and of course the passion for burgers.
-They are more than just another burger joint and its quality speaks volume to prove that.
+It all started with pure passion – passion for creating a sustainable restaurant, passion for providing halal meats (not just by the means of slaughtering the animal but also how the animals are raised) and, of course, passion for burgers.
+They strive to be more than just another halal burger joint and their quality speaks volumes to prove that.

-Personally, I find Karma Cola to be a bit sweet so I decided to try out the Dalston Cola.
+Starting off with drinks, instead of the usual Coca-Cola, they serve organic cola from Karma Cola and Dalston Cola.
+Personally, I find Karma Cola to be a bit sweet so I decided to try out the Dalston Cola this time.
 It’s a very interesting taste compared to the usual soda.
 There’s a nice citrusy touch to it and a good punch of spice.
 I’m not sure how to describe the flavours of this.
-It’s got this really complex and in-depth flavour that tingle your palate.
+It’s got this really complex and in-depth flavour that tingles your palate.

 Chef’s Special Chicken Burger (£9)

 Doesn’t this burger visually looks ridiculously alluring?!
-It consists of fried chicken with American cheese and masala chilli sauce, all sandwiched in between fluffy brioche burger buns.
+This chicken burger features a humongous piece of crispy fried chicken topped with American cheese, masala chilli sauce, and served in fluffy brioche burger buns.
 The succulent piece of fried chicken was packed with flavours, featuring great seasoning and really juicy meat.
 It’s definitely a burger to watch out for.
 It has the right amount of sauces to complement and elevate the whole burger.

 8oz Chef’s Special Beef Burger (£10)

-You can choose from 6oz / 8oz / 10oz for the beef patty.
+As for the beef burger, you can choose from 6oz / 8oz / 10oz for the beef patty.
 The burger also got American cheese, house chilli sauce and caramelised onions.
-As I took my first bite into it, I rolled my eyes up and looked back at the pair of curious eyes in front of me, and I said ‘you need to take a bite’.
+As I took my first bite into it, I rolled my eyes up and looked back at my other half and said “you need to take a bite of this.”

 Fries with Truffle Mayo & Grated Cheese (£4)

-A good burger must be accompanied with some good chips and Burger UK certainly delivered that.
+A good burger must be accompanied by some good chips and Burger UK certainly delivered that.
 The chips were simply addictive and unstoppable.
-They were crispy on the outside and fluffy on the inside, very well seasoned and carried a rustic feel to it.
+They were crispy on the outside and fluffy on the inside, very well seasoned and carried a rustic feel.

 At first, I worried that the mayo plus cheese would be too heavy to taste.
 But thankfully, the subtle truffle seasoning elevated the mayo and wouldn’t taste sickening.
-It’s also different to the typical cheese fries where grated cheese was used rather than cheese sauce.
-That added a touch of sophistication on the fries.
+It’s also different from typical cheese fries where grated cheese was used rather than an overly rich cheese sauce.
+In my opinion, that added a touch of sophistication to the fries.
 I kept saying I was full but I also couldn’t stop munching them until the plate is clean.

 Battered Crispy Chicken Strips – Sweet & Spicy (£5.50)